apiochau/Transcendence/README_EN.md

 ### AI Usage

-Artificial intelligence tools (ChatGPT) were used during the development process for:
+Artificial intelligence tools were used during the development process for:

 * .....